foundling/tutorials/javascript/node/command_line_app/index.md

 ````

-And now we can pass the dependency name to this function and be done with it.
-So here's what I came up with (including a few additional variations):
+So that's the solution!
+Here's what I came up with (including a few additional variations):

 ````